KIENZLE FAMILY – 1917-1966

 On the island Mr. Kienzle was an important person.
 He was a member of the old Yacht Club, one of the developers of the fishing pier at 86th Street and an organizer of the fishing club.
 He donated land and money for the construction of St Paul’s RC church and was instrumental in the construction of the old Yacht Club.
 His wife and daughter Charlotte also organized fundraisers for the church.
 He was a director of the old Stone Harbor Terminal RR and one of the founders and directors of the Stone Harbor Building and Loan.

 John Kienzle died on May 31,1930 at the age of 78 shortly after talking with his neighbors on the porch of his home on 88th street.
 His wife died the following year, but the house remained in the family.
 John’s daughters – Charlotte Kienzle Fasy and her sister Mary Kienzle – and their family continued to enjoy home at 149 88th St. for many years.
 Mary lived in the house full time after retiring.
 Charlotte’s husband Frank Fasy was treasurer of the Stone Harbor Building and Loan Association.
-Charlotte’s daughters Catherine (Cass) Fasy Drummond and Mary Fasy True summered in the house as well, working at local businesses like Springer’s during the high season while in high school.
-Four generations of Kienzle’s continued to love and contribute to Stone Harbor’s history!
+Charlotte’s daughters Catherine (Cass) Fasy Drummond and Mary Fasy True summered in the house as well.
+As a teenager, Catherine worked at Mrs Diller’s store, now the site of Mimi’s .
+When it wasn’t busy, Mrs Diller would ask her to go upstairs and clean the apartments.
+Generations of Kienzle’s continue to love and contribute to Stone Harbor’s history!

 The property was sold in 1966 to John Naughton…………..